 Poppleton, Baltimore City

-Mr. Waugh's home is in Poppleton, and he now lives alone.
+Mr. W's home is in Poppleton, and he now lives alone.
 His sister moved out years ago, and her children now have homes and families of their own.
 His daughter lives a block away.
 The church and community service are still central to his life.
 He volunteers serving food and cleaning up at the church's cafe.

 Health and Safety Priorities Addressed

 Her newly replaced roof will keep Mr. W's home dry and warm.
 Keeping out excess moisture is also key to preventing mold and keeping out pests, which can pose serious health risks.

 Repairs to Mr. W's front porch railing will make it much safer to use and enjoy.

 We ensured fire safety by installing new carbon monoxide and fire detectors and new fire extinguisher.